embodied-computation-group/CardioceptionPaper/README.md

 * `4 - Bayesian psychophysics.ipynb` Bayesian psychometric models.

+* `5 - HBC quality check.ipynb` Controlling for correct heartbeats detection in PPG signal for the HBC task.

-* `5 - Correlations.ipynb` Correlations between the HRD and the heartbeat counting task.
+* `6 - Correlations.ipynb` Correlations between the HRD and the heartbeat counting task.

 ### Scripts